JiwonHan-00/Stochastic-modeling-for-COVID-19/README.md

 ## Funding

-This research is supported by:
+- This paper is supported by the Korea National Research Foundation (NRF) grant funded by the Korean government (MEST) (NRF-2021R1A2C100448711).
-- Korea National Research Foundation (NRF) grant (NRF-2021M3E5E308120711)
+- This research was supported by ‘The Government-wide R&D to Advance Infectious Disease Prevention and Control’, Republic of Korea. (grant number : HG23C1629).
-- Government-wide R&D to Advance Infectious Disease Prevention and Control (HG23C1629)
+- This paper was supported by Konkuk University in 2025.

 ## Contact